Butcher Boy is a contemporary style Asian Grill brought to you by the team at Cure Singapore located along the same stretch on Keong Saik Road.

 They have a 5-course Omakase and ala-carte orders for during lunch service and 5 or 7-course Chef’s Tasting Menu for their dinner service.
 Check out their menu here.

-Founded by Mr Wolfgang Zweiner, New York City chain Wolfgang's Steakhouse is set to open its 1st restaurant here in Singapore by early October at InterContinental Robertson Quay.
+Founded by Mr Wolfgang Zwiener, New York City chain Wolfgang's Steakhouse by Wolfgang Zwiener is set to open its 1st restaurant here in Singapore by early October at InterContinental Singapore Robertson Quay.

-Wolfgang’s Steakhouse by Wolfgang Zwiener Singapore is a joint venture between W Steak International Corp. and THP Global Inc.
+Wolfgang’s Steakhouse Singapore is a joint venture between W Steak International Corp. and THP Global Inc.

 The Singapore outlet will have around 150 seats and spans across a space of 6500sqft, and it will have an in-house aging room for their steaks, which the temperature and humidity are carefully controlled to create the distinct flavour and tenderness.
 The restaurant will also house a a bar/lounge.